Last Updated on

 MBSR Train-the-Trainer Program

 This program is designed for certified MBSR teachers who want to share their knowledge and experience with others who are interested in teaching an MBSR program.
-This program typically takes 12 months to complete, and includes four online courses: MBSR Fundamentals, Practice Teaching Intensive, MBSR Supervision, and MBSR Teacher Certification Review, as well a mentoring component.
+This program typically takes 12 months to complete, and includes four online courses: MBSR Fundamentals, Practice Teaching Intensive, MBSR Supervision, and MBSR Teacher Certification Review, as well as a mentoring component.
 More information on the Train-the-Trainer course can be found here .

 Professional Education & Consultation